maim-lain/haremhotel/walkthrough.md

 <br>

 This walkthrough was created as a reward for $20+ patrons, thanks for supporting development of the game.
-Also sorry for the long wait that it took to finish the walkthrough. -Maim Lain
+Also sorry for the long wait that it took for me to finish the walkthrough. -Maim Lain

 <br>